junxit/us-congress-bills-115/metadata.md

 - 2017-02-28 — Referred to the Committee on Energy and Natural Resources.
 - 2017-02-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
 - 2017-02-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2017-07-26 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-482.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-11-29 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2018-11-29 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 687.